 Revenue for over-time contracts is recognised on a time-and-materials basis as services are provided and costs are expensed as incurred.
-Amounts remaining unbilled at the end of a reporting period are presented in the Consolidated Statement of Financial Position as accounts receivable if only the passage of time is required before payment of these amounts will be due or as contract assets if payment is conditional on future performance.
+Amounts remaining unbilled at the end of a reporting period are presented in the Consolidated Statement of Financial Position as trade and other receivables if only the passage of time is required before payment of these amounts will be due or as contract assets if payment is conditional on future performance.

 These arrangements include detailed customer payment schedules.
-When payments received from customers exceed revenue recognised to date on a particular contract, any excess (a contract liability) is reported in the Consolidated Statement of Financial Position under contract liabilities.
+When payments received from customers exceed revenue recognised to date on a particular contract, any excess (a contract liability) is reported in the Consolidated Statement of Financial Position under contract and other liabilities.